Deutsche Bank CEO: Negative rates not an option generally for private customers

-BERLIN, Jan 30 (Reuters) - Deutsche Bank’s chief executive on Thursday told German broadcaster n-tv that he did not think Germany’s top bank would apply negative interest rates to the accounts of private customers in general.
+BERLIN (Reuters) - Deutsche Bank’s DBKGN.DE chief executive on Thursday told German broadcaster n-tv that he did not think Germany’s top bank would apply negative interest rates to the accounts of private customers in general.

 European Central Bank rates have been negative for years.